-These prettiest of sewing room accessories are a great way to use up fabric scraps you can’t bear to part with and make lovely gifts for friends and family who share your love of sewing.
+These pretty pattern weights are a great way to use up fabric scraps you can’t bear to part with and make lovely gifts for friends and family who share your love of sewing.

 What are pattern weights?
 They’re a handy way to stop your fabric moving around while you cut out patterns or while tracing out a pattern – trust us, it’s a life-changing tip!
 You’ll find endless uses for your sewing weights and you’ll soon wonder how you ever managed without them.

 Sewing pattern weights is really easy to do, so this is a great project for beginners to try.

 Read on to learn how to make your own pattern weights and recycle some leftover fabric odds and ends in the process.
 This pattern makes 15 pattern weights, so your sewing kit will be stocked up in no time!

 - 1 fat quarter of fabric (we’ve used Midnight from the Cotton Candy range by Susan Driscoll for Dashwood Studio)

 Use a 1cm (3⁄8in) seam allowance.

 Draw a grid of 9x9cm (35⁄8x35⁄8in) squares on the right side (RS) of your fabric.
 You should get 30 squares from your fat quarter, which will make 15 pattern weights.